hhvm/user-documentation/guides/hack/02-source-code-fundamentals/37-namespaces.md

 For more information, see [XHP Namespace Syntax](/hack/XHP/basic-usage#namespace-syntax).

 ## Special Constants
-Use the word "namespace" in the form of `namespace\Foo` to refer to functions, type aliases, classes, and constants in the current namespace.

 When debugging, use the predefined constant [`__NAMESPACE__`](/hack/source-code-fundamentals/constants#context-dependent-constants) to access the name of the current namespace.

 ## Declaring a Namespace